anderconal/appointment-management-app/README.md

   * Linux: https://docs.mongodb.com/manual/administration/install-on-linux/
   * OS X: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/
   * Windows: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/
+3. Be sure you have created a local database called app-management-app or the name you want but, in this case, change inside app.js the mongoose.connect URL.
-3. Go to the management-app directory:
+4. Go to the management-app directory:
   * cd appointment-management-app
-4. Install node.js dependencies
+5. Install node.js dependencies
   * npm install
-5. Launch the appointment-management-app locally from project's root directory:
+6. Launch the appointment-management-app locally from project's root directory:
   * mongod
     * Start MongoDB using all defaults
   * npm start